Mantis shrimp

+Description

+Mantis shrimp typically grow to around 10 cm in length, while a few species such as the zebra mantis shrimp can reach up to 38 cm.
+A mantis shrimp's carapace covers only the rear part of the head and the first four segments of the thorax.
+Mantis shrimp widely range in colour, with species mostly being shades of brown, while others have multiple contrasting, vivid colours.

 Claws

-The mantis shrimp's second pair of thoracic appendages has been highly adapted for powerful close-range combat.
+The mantis shrimp's second pair of thoracic appendages is adapted for powerful close-range combat.
+These claws can accelerate at a rate comparable to that of a .22 caliber bullet when fired, having around 1500 newtons of force with each swing/attack.
 The appendage differences divide mantis shrimp into two main types: those that hunt by impaling their prey with spear-like structures and those that smash prey with a powerful blow from a heavily mineralised club-like appendage.
 A considerable amount of damage can be inflicted after impact with these robust, hammer-like claws.
 This club is further divided into three subregions: the impact region, the periodic region, and the striated region.
-Mantis shrimp are commonly separated into many (most fall into spears and smashers but there are some outliers) distinct groups determined by the type of claws they possess:
+Mantis shrimp are commonly separated into distinct groups (most are categorized as either spearers or smashers but there are some outliers) as determined by the type of claws they possess: